Published: 04 May 2021

 Business Insider Intelligence predicts that mobile will inch closer to becoming consumer’s preferred channel for online shopping within the next five years.
 The two critical devices driving the m-commerce revolution are smartphones and tablets.
 Today, people prefer shopping online on the go with the help of mobile apps as it helps them view a variety of products, purchase at lesser costs, place in much lesser efforts, and get the desired with more comfort.

-Telecom- According to MarketsandMarkets, the Telecom Application Programming Interface (API) market will grow from USD 93.69 Billion in 2016 to USD 231.86 Billion by 2021 Compound Annual Growth Rate (CAGR) of 19.87%.
+Telecom- According to MarketsandResearch, the global telecom API market size is anticipated to reach USD 827.45 billion by 2030, expanding at a compound annual growth rate (CAGR) of 20.6% from 2022 to 2030.
+Some of the major factors driving this market growth are 5G, digital wallets, GPS services, and near-field communication (NFC).
 Some of the Telecom API’s major driving factors include improving telecom API user experience, monetizing telecom operator services, rising demand for advanced telecom services over the internet, and increasing adoption of Machine-to-Machine (M2M) devices among end-users.

 The above detailed mobile app statistics by leading analysts depict the importance of mobile apps for various businesses and the impounding need for effective mobile app testing to deliver high-performing and high-quality mobile apps with great UX.
 Indeed, mobile apps have become the new way of life for today’s customers.
 Therefore, businesses should leverage mobile app testing to deliver seamless and flawless apps to customers.